 The perennial question when it comes to insurance is how much coverage you need.
 This question applies for all types of personal insurance, from health to car to property.

 But one type of insurance that is not thought about nearly enough by most people is disability insurance.
 Many people aren’t even aware that it is available, while many others underestimate its importance.

 Even right at this moment you might be thinking to yourself, Disability insurance?
 I don’t need that: I get it through my employer!

 The problem is that the amount of disability insurance that is supplied by many employers is not comprehensive enough to meet most people’s needs during any unexpected long-term period of disability.

 For example: According to the Council for Disability Awareness (CDA), over 25% of today’s 20-somethings will become disabled at some point before they retire, and the average disability claim for lasts for 31 to 35 months.

-Combine that with the fact that many group plans only cover up to 60% of your income, and the importance of supplemental disability insurance becomes clearer: can you imagine living with a 40% pay cut for the two to three years?
+Combine that with the fact that many group plans only cover up to 60% of your income, and the importance of supplemental insurance becomes clearer: can you imagine living with a 40% pay cut for the two to three years?
 Few people have the savings that would enable them to navigate such a setback.